 After arriving at Kibner’s – he’s having a party to promote his new book – they bump into Matthew’s friend Jack Bellicec (Jeff Goldblum).
 Jack thinks David is a hack and goes off on a wee rant about him.
 Kibner (Leonard Nimoy) – wearing a natty jacket with elbow patches and that chunky jumper – is trying to reassure another woman who believes her husband has been replaced by an imposter.

 Once these flowers are taken home, their pods grow emotionless duplicates which replace the sleeping individuals by the morning.
-These initial scenes showing the development of these flowers appears to have been made with the minimal of CGI add to the chilling plot making it seem more a more realistic fear.
-Later, the “birth” of a pod person is shown using CGI, with this sparing use of CGI makes these scenes more dramatic and therefore they make more of an impact.
+These initial scenes showing the development of these flowers appear to have been made with the minimal CGI add to the chilling plot making it seem a more realistic fear.
+Later, the “birth” of a pod person is shown using CGI, this sparing use of CGI makes these scenes more dramatic and therefore they make more of an impact.

-These in fact the symptoms of Capgras delusion with her strong beliefs that her partner is a different person, and seems like an imposter.
-Kibner, a psychiatrist puts her behaviour down to an “hallucinatory flu” with others complaining of the same beliefs.
+These, are in fact, the symptoms of Capgras delusion with her strong beliefs that her partner is a different person, and seems like an imposter.
+Kibner, a psychiatrist puts her behaviour down to a “hallucinatory flu” with others complaining of the same beliefs.
 Kibner suggests sleeping these concerns away.
-Kibner leaving you in doubt of his true identity as an possible duplicate.
+Kibner leaving you in doubt of his true identity as a possible duplicate.

-These factors along with the all important cameo who screams in panic “they are here” with the emotionless people (duplicates) observed at his death suggesting this has spread throughout the city.
-During the film, the positioning of camera angles have you experience the plot as our protagonists do.
+These factors – along with the all-important cameo who screams in panic “they are here” with the emotionless people (duplicates) observed at his death – suggest this has spread throughout the city.
+During the film, the positioning of camera angles has you experience the plot as our protagonists do.
 Such as when you view events from the back seat of the car as Elizabeth and Matthew travel to visit Kibner or by following Sutherland in scenes in the city.

 It is also interesting how the differences in these pod people to normal people are displayed, with observing characters both before and after they have been “podded”.
 Using Geoffrey as an early film example of this with his initially enthusiastic behaviour turning to a more cold and distant character.
-This is apparent after he’s slept. and in his later scenes.
-These suggesting he’s been replaced by a duplicate after Elizabeth brings the flower home.
-As you piece together both the physical and psychological factors in all the scenes from the beginning of the film until my cut off point in the plot, you with a more eclectic view of our characters circumstances.
+This is apparent after he’s slept and in his later scenes.

-However, ironically this film remake’s plot could describe many film remakes made today.
+However, ironically this film remake’s plot could describe today’s film remakes.
 Many remake (or duplicate) films feel like the heart and the soul of the original movie has been taken out.
 With us left with an empty, and soulless version of the story.
-But some of the time its reportedly very good, like this film which is often praised more than the original movie.
+But some of the time it’s reportedly very good, like this film which is often praised more than the original movie.

 Weeper Rating: 😦 😦 😦 /10